Applies only to tickets purchased directly from Southwest. Other airfare earns 1X.

 Our ratings are determined by the authors and editors on our team.
 Each individual card feature is compared against all other cards we offer and the total score is an average of those 4 ratings.

-The Southwest Premier Card doesn’t charge foreign transaction fees, unlike the Southwest Plus Card.
-Add in the higher earning rate on Southwest purchases, higher anniversary bonus, and ability to earn Tier Qualifying Points toward A-List Preferred Status, and the Premier Card easily justifies its $30 higher annual fee.
+The Southwest Premier Card doesn’t charge foreign transaction fees.
+Add in the higher earning rate on Southwest purchases, higher anniversary bonus, and ability to earn Tier Qualifying Points toward A-List Preferred Status (which the Plus doesn’t offer), and the Premier Card easily justifies its slightly higher annual fee, although, in our opinion, the Southwest Rapid Rewards® Priority Credit Card has the best value of the three cards.

 Lastly, this card is great for getting a good piece of the way to a Southwest Companion Pass with the bonus offer, since the signup bonus points count.
 Read our guide on earning a Southwest Companion Pass for up to two years via new account bonuses.